mwnickerson/bloodhound_mcp/README.md

 ### BloodHound API Token

-1. Log into BloodHound CE
+1. Log into BloodHound CE or BloodHound Enterprise
 2. Navigate to **Administration** → **API Tokens**
 3. Create a new token and copy the Token ID and Token Key into your `.env`